skip to main content

 Demonstrated leadership potential (as indicated through the applicant’s statement of purpose, letters of recommendation and employment verification).

-At least five years of full-time health care work experience with increasing responsibilities.
+At least five years of relevant health care experience with increasing responsibilities.

 No less than a cumulative 3.0 GPA in their bachelor’s degree and not less than a cumulative 3.0 GPA in the final 60 hours (junior- and senior-level courses) of their bachelor’s degree from an accredited institution recognized by Texas A&M.